Published on April 25, 2018. Last Updated on July 20, 2021.

 So far, research is finding new forms of support for the role of vitamin B6 in either optimizing hair growth or reducing the rate of hair loss.
 However, at this point, scientists only have a very general picture, especially with the use of animal models.
 Also, the experiments discussed above were conducted on different forms of hair loss.
 The findings of these studies have not uncovered the specifics of how to take vitamin B6 supplements to improve hair growth in men and women suffering from androgenic hair loss.

 Nonetheless, vitamin B6 is an important part of our general health.
-It plays a role balancing our blood sugar, our muscle movements, our memory, how we expend energy, our blood flow, our hemoglobin production, how we produce energy from food and the creation of antibodies.
+It plays a role in balancing our blood sugar, our muscle movements, our memory, how we expend energy, our blood flow, our hemoglobin production, how we produce energy from food, and the creation of antibodies.
 We should focus on a balanced, healthy intake of vitamin B6 to optimize our overall well-being, not just for hair growth.

 Frequently Asked Questions – Vitamin B6 for Hair Loss